vascokk/spark-build/README.md

 ### Package
-The above distribution needs to be bundled into a Docker image and paried with a CLI in order to complete the package.
+The above distribution needs to be bundled into a Docker image and paired with a CLI in order to complete the package.

 ```bash